When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 What You’ll Need

-• Carpet knife.
+• Carpet knife or utility knife.

 Take Note